Potential for the discovery of the protophobic boson at the STCF

-{\textbf{Abstract:} We study the morphology of the main drift chamber (MDC) to be built around the collision point of the proposed Super tau-charm facility (STCF), to check for its suitability in discovering the 17 MeV protophobic boson (X17 boson), hypothesised as a solution to the persistent ATOMKI nuclear-transition anomalies.
-These anomalies, observed in the excited $^8$Be, $^4$He, $^{12}$C, $^{16}$O nuclear transitions, have been interpreted as evidence for a $\sim$17 MeV, protophobic vector boson.
+{\textbf{Abstract:} We study the morphology of the main drift chamber (MDC) to be built around the collision point of the proposed Super tau-charm facility (STCF), to check \reftwo{its suitability for discovering the 17 MeV protophobic boson} (X17 boson), hypothesised as a solution to the persistent ATOMKI nuclear-transition anomalies.
 Using the TrackEff framework, we perform detector-level simulations of the STCF MDC, and evaluate displaced-vertex sensitivities towards the protophobic boson, across the relevant mass-coupling parameter space.
-We study benchmark scenarios with visible and dark decay channels to perform likelihood-based significance estimates in order to determine the 5$\sigma$ discovery reach for the protophobic boson.
-We find that STCF can discover the protophobic boson while tolerating $\sim 10^4$ background events for specific regions of the parameter space around the 17 MeV peak.
+We study benchmark scenarios with visible and dark decay channels to perform likelihood-based significance estimates in order to determine the \reftwo{5~$\sigma$} discovery reach for the protophobic boson.
+We find that STCF can \reftwo{potentially} discover the protophobic boson while tolerating $\sim 10^4$ background events for specific regions of the parameter space.
 Our analysis establishes the first feasibility study of displaced light-boson searches at the STCF, motivating a full Geant-4 simulation. }

 \textbf{Keywords:} \textsf{ATOMKI anomalies}, \textsf{Protophobic boson}, \textsf{Super tau-charm facility}, \textsf{TrackEff}